bet4a/d3wiki/SVG-Shapes.md

 Types are normalized to have the same area in square pixels, according to the specified [size](SVG-Shapes#wiki-symbol_size).
 However, note that different types' sizes may be affected by the stroke and stroke width in different ways.
 All of the types are designed to be visible when only a fill style is used (unlike the Protovis cross), although they generally look better when both a fill and stroke is used.

 The *type*-accessor is invoked in the same manner as other value functions in D3.
 The *this* context of the function is the current element in the selection.
-(Technically, the same *this* context that invokes the arc function; however, in the common case that the symbol generator is passed to the [[attr|Selections#attr]] operator, the *this* context will be the associated DOM element.)
+(Technically, the same *this* context that invokes the arc function; however, in the common case that the symbol generator is passed to the [[attr|Selections#wiki-attr]] operator, the *this* context will be the associated DOM element.)
 The function is passed two arguments, the current datum (d) and the current index (i).
 It is also possible to specify the *type*-accessor as a constant rather than a function.

 <a name="symbol_size" href="SVG-Shapes#wiki-symbol_size">#</a> symbol.<b>size</b>([<i>size</i>])